AndiEcker/AcuSihotInterfaces/README.md

 ## System Synchronizations

 Because lots of different data (like clients, reservations, reservation inventory, ownerships, sales inventory) need to be available redundantly in several of our systems (Acumen, Salesforce and Sihot) we have to ensure that any changes of this data in one of the system will be propagated to other systems.

-For each type of data there should be defined a master system where the data get changed and validated exclusively, but because of the plan to replace Acumen with Salesforce and Sihot some types of data are maintained currently in several systems.
-Another exception is coming from the Reservation department because apart from the synchronization of reservations from Salesforce to Sihot they requested to synchronize also to synchronize any changes done within Sihot on the reservation data back to Salesforce (see the Owner reservations data type in the table underneath).
+Each type of data (record set or field) must have a master which is the system where the data is most accurate.

 | Type of data | Future Master System -> Synchronized onto | Current Master System(s) -> Synchronized onto |
 | --- | --- | --- |